cmoody2/Internship_Code_Summary/README.md

 * **Read**

-	My next two stories involved adding an index table to display all objects within the database.
+	My next two tasks involved adding an index table to display all objects within the database.
 To display individual details about each item, I added anchor tags for each cell withing an items row.
 I was also able to add search functionality and pagination for my index table.

 	![Index and Search Views](/images/story3_search_index_views.png)